TVR (TV network): Structure

-TVR has six national TV channels: TVR1, TVR2, TVR3, TVR Info, TVR Cultural & TVRi.
-TVRi is designated for overseas Romanians, the "i" coming from International (Internațional in Romanian).
-Due to the financial crisis in which TVR is immersed, TVR Cultural and TVR Info closed in the summer of 2012, however the latter was replaced by TVR News three months later.
+Due to financial issues, TVR Cultural and TVR Info closed in the summer of 2012, however the latter was replaced by TVR News three months later.
 Nevertheless, on 21 July 2015, the TVR board decided to shut down also the TVR News channel, which stopped broadcasting on 1 August 2015.
-However, on 22 June 2022, TVR again relaunched the channel following an internal vote within its administration council.
-However, on TVR Cultural, it was relaunched on 1st December 2022, and the license was granted by CNA on 7th September 2022.
-It also has six regional TV channels or "studios" ("studiouri teritoriale"): TVR București, TVR Cluj, TVR Craiova, TVR Iași, TVR Târgu Mureș and TVR Timișoara.
-TVR HD was available from 2008 to 2019 when it was closed due to TVR 1 & TVR 2 launching their own separate high-definition channels.
+On 22 June 2022, TVR again relaunched the channel following an internal vote within its administration council.
+TVR Cultural was also relaunched on 1 December 2022.

+It also has six regional TV channels or "studios" ("studiouri teritoriale"): TVR București, TVR Cluj, TVR Craiova, TVR Iași, TVR Tîrgu-Mureș and TVR Timișoara.
+TVR HD was available from 2008 to 2019, after which it was replaced by HD simulcasts of TVR 1 and TVR 2.

 TVR Moldova broadcasts in Moldova from the local Chișinău studio.

 Funding

 Until 2017, TVR was funded by a television licence mandatory for all holders of TV sets and also from advertising.
 This has been deemed unfair competition by the commercial TV stations, which must rely exclusively on revenue from advertisement and cable operators.
 After removing the 6.5 lei tax, TVR is mainly funded directly by the Romanian government, as well as advertising revenues which continue to fund TVR after 2017.